quanqinle/quanqinle.github.io/source/_posts/en/2020-08-14-JUnit-Parameterized-Test.md

 ---
 layout:       post
-title:        "JUnit | 参数化测试用例"
+title:        "JUnit | Parameterized test in JUnit5"
-subtitle:     "使用`@ParameterizedTest`接收不同参数，循环多次执行测试方法"
+subtitle:     "`@ParameterizedTest` can use different parameters and run test case multiple times in a loop"
 date:         2020-08-14
-updated:      2020-08-14
+updated:      2021-08-23
-author:       "权芹乐"
+author:       "Quan Qinle"
+lang:         en
 catalog:      true
 tags:
     - junit

 ---

-在 JUnit5 中，可以将`@Test`替换成`@ParameterizedTest`，这样就可以使用不同的参数、多次循环运行测试方法。
+In JUnit5, we can replace `@Test` with `@ParameterizedTest`, so that the test case can use different parameters and be executed several times in a loop.

 <!-- more -->